If you need help accessing our website, call 855-698-9991

 Sleeve Gastrectomy

-In this procedure, the surgeon removes 75 to 80 percent of the stomach, leaving a narrow “sleeve” of gastric tissue.
-The stomach, usually the size of a football, is now the shape and size of a thin banana.
+In this procedure, the surgeon removes 80 percent of the stomach, leaving a narrow “sleeve” of gastric tissue.
+The stomach, usually the size of a football, is now the shape and size of a banana.
+The new stomach holds less food and liquid to restrict the calories you consume at any given time.

-Surgery is usually completed in about an hour.
+Surgery usually takes about an hour.
 Most people remain in the hospital overnight so they can be monitored for complications.
 Your doctor may recommend a liquid diet for a few weeks after the procedure.
 You can then begin to gradually eat solid foods, starting with pureed foods, to allow the stomach to heal.

 Postsurgical follow-up is recommended every three months for the first year and then annually.